anddann/personal-webpage/content/authors/admin/_index.md

 I'm co-founder of [CodeShield](https://codeshield.io).
 Prior to that, I worked as a research associate in the [Secure Software Engineering Group](https://www.hni.uni-paderborn.de/en/sse/)  advised by [Prof. Dr. Eric Bodden](https://www.bodden.de/) and [Prof. Dr. Ben Hermann](https://benhermann.eu/) at Paderborn University starting in 2017.
 I received the MSc In Computer Science from Paderborn University in 2016.

-My research interests include program analysis with a security focus, empirical software engineering and the detection of vulnerabilities in open-source software.
+My research interests include program analysis with a security focus, empirical software engineering, and the detection of vulnerabilities in open-source software.
-I'm an advocate of open-source software and also an AWS community builder.
+I'm an advocate of open-source software and an AWS community builder.
 I'm also one of the main contributors of the static analysis framework [Soot](https://github.com/soot-oss/soot).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->